Luis Paradela: Santos de Guápiles

 In early January 2021, Paradela transferred to Santos de Guápiles in the Liga FPD debuting shortly after in a match against C.S.
 Cartaginés.

 In 2022, Paradela was awarded the best foreign player of the 2021–22 season award for his excellent performance in the Apertura 2021.
 His participation in the Clausura 2022 was limited to 7 games only due to an immigration issue affecting several foreign players in Costa Rica, which also prevented him from participating in the Concacaf Champions League 2022 series against New York City FC.

 Saprissa

 Paradela was signed by Saprissa on a transfer from Santos in the summer of 2022 along with his offensive partner Javon East.
 He quickly established himself as a fans’ favorite, scoring 4 goals in his first 6 matches at the club.

 International career

 On 27 August 2018, Parabela made his official senior international debut for Cuba in a friendly against Barbados.
 He scored a hat-trick against Turks and Caicos Islands on 8 September 2018 in an 11–0 victory, helping Cuba to their biggest ever win.

 Paradela was included in the best eleven of 2019–20 CONCACAF Nations League qualifying and was among the top scorers with five goals.

-Style of play

-Paradela is a talented, fast, skillful, and hardworking player, with good technique, a short stature, and a strong build.
-He usually plays as a left winger, a position which enables him to beat opponents with the ball, cut into the centre, and shoot on goal from outside the area with his stronger right foot, although he is also an accurate striker of the ball with his left foot; he is also capable of creating chances for teammates as well as scoring goals himself.
-He is also known for his defensive contribution off the ball, and has been deployed anywhere along the front line, as well as in several midfield positions, most frequently as either an attacking midfielder, although he has also been used as a main or second striker on occasion.